pfsense/docs/source/hardware/forcing-a-filesystem-check.rst

 ==========================

 The firewall will automatically run a filesystem check at boot time when it was not shut down cleanly.
-In such a case the disk is still “dirty” so the OS can tell that it needs a check.
+In such a case the disk is still "dirty" so the OS can tell that it needs a check.
 However there are times when the filesystem is marked clean but there may still be some minor filesystem corruption.
 This can manifest as files being inaccessible,